Marc Frons

-Education and early-mid career
+Education and early career

-Frons started his career as a journalist while he pursued a B.A. degree in psychology from the City University of New York, Brooklyn College in 1977, where he was campus correspondent for The New York Times.
-Upon graduation, he went on to be a stringer for The Times when he worked for a few months at a small paper in Rock Springs, Wyoming.
-He began his career at Newsweek in 1979, going on to hold a variety of senior editor positions at Business Week from 1984 until 1995.
-It was then that he started one of the first financial Websites (SmartMoney.com), where he held the unusual title of editor and chief technology officer.
+Frons earned a B.A. in psychology from Brooklyn College (City University of New York) in 1977.
+While an undergraduate, he was a campus correspondent for The New York Times.
+After graduation, he worked as a stringer for The Times while employed at a newspaper in Rock Springs, Wyoming.
+He joined Newsweek in 1979 and held several senior editor positions at Business Week from 1984 to 1995.